google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 });
 ```

 With this, we get a subscription and treat the user as subscribed or we catch the error and print it to the console.
-In both scenarios we call updateBtn() to ensure the button is re-enabled and has the appropriate text.
+In both scenarios we call `updateBtn()` to ensure the button is re-enabled and has the appropriate text.

-The method updateSubscriptionOnServer is a method where in a real application we would send our subscription to a backend, but for our codelab we are going to print the subscription in our UI which will help use later on.
-Add this method to __scripts/main.js__:
+The method `updateSubscriptionOnServer` is a method where in a real application we would send our subscription to a backend, but for our codelab we are going to print the subscription in our UI which will help us later on.
+Add this method to `scripts/main.js`:

 ```
 function updateSubscriptionOnServer(subscription) {